Are you a fan of camping or fishing or someone...Read More

 The next big task that I was faced with was buying a new best table saw for woodworking.
 One month later, after looking at several table saws, I was able to replace it with the SawStop Jobsite Table Saw.
 Today, I’m marking exactly five months with this saw and it has been an amazing experience.

-SawStop Jobsite Table Saw (15 Amp 10 inch)
+SawStop JSS-Mca Table Saw Review (15 Amp 10 inch)

 A table saw is one of the most dangerous tools on a jobsite.
 So I decided on SawStop Jobsite table saw.
 The blade stops immediately on contact with your skin and gets just a scratch instead of an amputation.
 This is the best portable table saw that can actually save my business and life.

-Secondly, it has the best design and performance I have ever seen that I’m going to discuss below.
+Secondly, it has the best design and performance I have ever seen that I’m going to review below.

 - Ergonomic Design